O’Keefe Art Scholarship Program

 - Applicants who meet the eligibility criteria in phase 1 of the application process will be contacted directly by the Animation Portfolio Workshop (APW) team for phase 2 of the process and will be required to:

 - Submit a one-page written component describing their artistic aspirations

 - Submit 5 (minimum) to 10 (maximum) pieces of original art in any medium.

 - Submit all application material by the scholarship application deadlines to be considered

 O’Keefe Art Scholarship Information

-- The O’Keefe Art Scholarship covers the full tuition of the 2021/2022 Online Session II of the Animation Portfolio Workshop (Fall Session: Sept 2021-Feb 2022).
+- The O’Keefe Art Scholarship covers the full tuition of the 2022/2023 Online Session I of the Animation Portfolio Workshop (Spring Session: April 2022-February 2023).

 - Gwartzman’s Art Supplies will supply the successful applicant with all required art materials free of charge for the duration of the APW Session

 - The scholarship covers the full tuition fee for regular 38-week online session is $4,950.00 CDN.
-The Scholarship is not transferable to another year and can only be used for the Fall Workshop that falls within the same calendar year in which the scholarship recipient has been chosen.
+The Scholarship is not transferable to another year and can only be used for the Spring 2022/2023 Workshop that falls within the same calendar year in which the scholarship recipient has been chosen.

 Thank you.
 Applications are now closed